 Erasmus Mundus is a co-operation and mobility programme in the field of higher education that started in 2004.
 It aims at enhancing the quality of European higher education and promoting dialogue and understanding between people and cultures through cooperation with third countries.
 In addition, the programme contributes to the development of human resources and the international cooperation capacity of higher education institutions in third countries by increasing mobility between the European Union and these countries.

-BIM A+ requires you to have at least 240 ECTS of previous training.
+BIM A+ requires you to have at least 300 ECTS-credit points of previous training (typically equivalent to a 5 years Bachelor).
+At exceptional situations, applicants with 240 ECTS-credit points, with previous work experience may apply (subject to case-by-case analysis of eligibility of work experience to compensate for the missing 60 ECTS).
 There is no problem if you already hold an MSc degree.
 The degree you base your application on needs to be in a field related to Civil Engineering, Architecture or similar.
 You need to send a document to prove your graduation.
 See more details in the Admission Requirements Section.

 All applicants need to have a degree in Civil Engineering, Architecture or related field with a with a minimum of: